 Converting a house to a comfortable, fully-functioning home requires a surprising number of supplies.
-If the budget is stretched, begin with basic supplies that you'll need right away and then add additional items as time and money allow.
+If your budget is stretched, begin with basic supplies that you'll need right away and then add additional items as time and money allow.
 Prepare a list before you shop for your new home.
-A complete checklist ensures you purcase everything you need, and can prevent you from spending money on expensive non-essentials.
+A complete checklist ensures you purchase everything you need and can prevent you from spending money on expensive non-essentials.

 Comfort and a good night's sleep are of prime concern in a bedroom.
 The list of essentials begins with a bed, pillows, sheets and blankets, pillowcases, blankets, spreads and comforters.
 Other necessities include a bedside table with a lamp, alarm clock, a mirror and clothes hangers.
 While some homeowners manage to store all of their clothes in a closet, most require a chest of drawers for foldable items such as underwear, socks, pajamas, sweaters, T-shirts, scarves and personal items.
 Curtains or blinds provide necessary privacy and darkness for sleeping.
 Throw rugs add warmth and comfort, especially for homeowners with hardwood or tile bedroom floors.

 Essentials for a living room begin with a place to sit.
 Depending on space and personal preference, this might include a sofa, chairs and love seats.
 From that point, it's easier to decide on other essentials such as side tables, coffee tables, lamps and throw rugs.
 For most homeowners, a TV, along with a sturdy stand or table, is an essential component of the living room.
 Curtains or blinds provide privacy, help to save energy and add a decorative element.
 While not absolutely essential, a few items such as plants or pictures for the wall provide a personal, homey touch.